 Recently, Time Warner Cable, which merged with Charter Communications - now called Spectrum, also sells pornography through their adult movie offerings.

 Spectrum is the name of the two cable businesses under the Charter Communications corporate name (symbol CHTR).

-If the Comcast – Time Warner Cable buyout passes regulatory approval, Comcast will certainly be one of the biggest Wall Street listed purveyors of smut in the world.
+Today, both Spectrum and Comcast are certainly the biggest Wall Street listed purveyors of smut in the world.

 A hotel chain that said “No to Pornography’'

 Omni Hotels (privately held) was the first hotel chain to announce that it would no longer offer adult pay-per-view movies in its rooms.
 The company's statement noted that it made the decision "in response to what it perceives as a growing need for corporate America to support pro-family issues."
 Based near Dallas, Texas, Omni has hotels and resorts throughout North America.

 In a past New York Times article, Omni's president, Jim Caldwell, said that his company's decision to remove the sex-videos would cost it an estimated $1.8 million per year.
 The company stated that "[t]he anticipated loss in revenue demonstrates the company's commitment to the issue.
 Omni Hotels also removed adult magazines from the gift shops at its owned and managed gift shops.